Davus pentaloris

 🌍 Distribution

-Davus pentaloris is native to Central America, especially Mexico, Guatemala and nearby Pacific-slope regions.
-In the wild it is associated with seasonal dry forest, scrub, leaf litter and shallow terrestrial retreats.
+Davus pentaloris is native to Central America, with records and trade usage centered on Mexico, Guatemala, El Salvador, and nearby Pacific-slope regions.
+In the wild it is associated with seasonal dry forest, scrub, leaf litter, soil pockets, and shallow terrestrial retreats rather than permanently wet rainforest.

 - a low terrestrial enclosure with more floor space than height